 Here are three precautions you can complete to keep your family safe:

-- Each house with at least one natural gas appliance, adjoined garage or fireplace requires a carbon monoxide alarm.
-You should have a detector on all levels of your residence, on top of the basement and garage.
+- Each house with at least one gas appliance, connected garage or fireplace requires a carbon monoxide alarm.
+You should have an alarm on all levels of your residence, on top of the basement and garage.
 You also should install one inside or outside of each bedroom.
-Aren’t using a carbon monoxide alarm in your home?
+Aren’t using a carbon monoxide system in your home?

 Call Neal Harris Service Experts at 816-787-0500 to buy one.
-Ask our techs about our affordable Wi-Fi carbon monoxide alarms.
+Ask our techs about our reasonable Wi-Fi carbon monoxide alarms.

-- If you presently have a carbon monoxide alarm, regularly check or replace the batteries.
-You should check batteries every season, and get a new alarm every three to five years.
+- If you currently have a carbon monoxide alarm, regularly check or put in new batteries.
+You should check batteries every 90 days, and replace the alarm every three to five years.

-- If your carbon monoxide sensor alerts you to danger, leave your house immediately and phone 911.
+- If your carbon monoxide sensor sounds, leave your house immediately and phone 911.

-Keep Your Family Safe with Support from Neal Harris Service Experts
+Protect Your Loved Ones with Support from Neal Harris Service Experts

-Carbon monoxide doesn’t have to be frightening, and with the proper steps your residence can be guarded from the toxic gas.
+Carbon monoxide doesn’t have to be frightening, and with the proper steps your residence can be protected from the dangerous gas.
 Take the precautions and call Neal Harris Service Experts at 816-787-0500 to learn more.